 Moneyline betting in League 1 — England's third tier of professional football — involves picking the outright result of a match from three possible outcomes: home win, draw, or away win.
-This three-way market is fundamental to soccer betting and differs significantly from two-way moneylines in American sports.
-The inclusion of the draw as a distinct outcome creates pricing dynamics that sharp bettors can exploit, particularly in a league where competitive parity often produces tight, low-scoring matches that end level.
+This three-way market is fundamental to soccer betting and differs significantly from two-way moneyline markets in American sports.
+The inclusion of the draw as a standalone outcome changes the math entirely, and it's a result that occurs frequently in League 1, where the gap between top and bottom clubs is narrower than in the Premier League or Championship.
+Bettors who ignore the draw do so at their peril.

 Moneyline Vig Rankings